davidchaoFSO/MDD1305/README.md

 * Added SQL dump to assets folder.
 It was left off 3.1

-###Notes for 3.2 and 4.1:
+###Notes for 3.2 - 4.2:

 * Style guide for user profile is the same as signup
 * User can now edit their user profile (again no input field validations yet; date type input field only works in safari and opera at the moment)
-* Responsive navigation bar has now been added
+* Responsive navigation bar has now been added.
+Collapses under 960 width
 * User can now reset password albeit not securely.
 Need suggestions on this
 * Sample Facebook feed has been added to the page.
 Facebook Developers paged used since custom created page wasn't showing activity for some reason.
-I'm not a FaceBook user unfortunately
+I'm not a FaceBook user unfortunately so I'm not sure where the feed comes from
+* Added FAQ, Terms and Conditions to Home and Contact info at Help page
+* Unfortunately the Logo and Unstuck button are still not implemented.
+Since I am not an artist logo design would likely be outsourced.
+As for the API implemented, I am definitely not familiar with mixing php and jQuery together, so this will likely not make it to the final submission
+* Site switcher not implemented.
+Wasn't sure how this is done
+* Video recorded: If you can't get the site to install, you can watch the demo video here: [VG_Unstuck](http://youtu.be/w7S7q5tt8IU "VG_Unstuck")

 ---